-While the Instagram page is the main platform for community interaction, Kayla has continuously explored new techniques such as creating a #BBG hashtag and made content available on other platforms like YouTube so that anyone can try a few of her video tutorials and share them easily.
+While the Instagram page is the leading platform for community interaction, Kayla has continuously explored new techniques such as creating a #BBG hashtag and made content available on other platforms like YouTube so that anyone can try a few of her video tutorials and share them easily.
 This has helped to expand her following further.

 9. Regular Advancement in Technology

-The Sweat team is extremely tech-savvy and understands the need to keep up to date with the newest technologies.
+The Sweat team is extraordinarily tech-savvy and understands the need to keep up to date with the newest technologies.
 After progressing from eBooks to mobile apps, the team is now building a watch app.
 Where earlier a user could view workout videos on the iPhone, with the watch app, advanced users who don’t need to see the demo on the app will get an audio notification about the next exercise.
 Additionally, they are exploring Augmented Reality (AR) so that they can offer women the best technologies when it becomes available.